Dinopony/randstalker/README.md

 - Most cutscenes and scenario related checks / blockers are removed
 - You will need as many jewels as specified in the settings to use the teleporter to go to Kazalt
 - All other conditions from the original game stay as-is (Safety Pass to reach Mercator, Gola's Eye to reach King Nole's Cave, Axe Magic to cut trees, all three Gola pieces to reach King Nole's fight...)
-- All key doors are gone, except one (the Mercator castle backdoor), same goes for the keys.
-The key becomes a unique item to find which gives you access to Greenmaze sector.
-- The secondary shop of Mercator requiring to do the traders sidequest in the original game is now unlocked solely by having Buyer Card in your inventory
+- The secondary shop of Mercator requiring to do the traders sidequest in the original game is now unlocked by having Buyer Card in your inventory
+- The key is now a unique item and can open several doors without being consumed.
+All key doors are gone, except two :
+	* the Mercator castle backdoor (giving access to Greenmaze sector)
+	* Thieves Hideout middle door (cutting the level in half)
-- Some reward-giving NPCs (such as sick merchant in Mercator or lumberjack in Greenmaze) are replaced by chests for technical reasons:
+- Some reward-giving NPCs are replaced by chests for technical reasons:
-	* Massan elder's house after saving Fara (Red Jewel in OG)
 	* Lumberjack in Greenmaze (Einstein Whistle in OG)
 	* Depressed shopkeeper in Mercator (Buyer's Card in OG)
 - Tibor trees connections can be optionally randomized

 ### Hints

-- Road signs give hints instead of directions
+- Road signs which used to give directions now give hints instead
 - Using the Lithograph will give you hints where to find both jewels
 - Using the Oracle Stone will give you a hint on an important item
 - The Fortune Teller in Mercator will give you a hint leading to one of the Gola items